FMMT666/launchpad.py/README.md

 ### LedSetLightshow( device, enable )

-    Enables or disables the built-in LED lightshow of the Dicer.
+    Enables or disables the built-in LED light show of the Dicer.
-    Notice that the dicer will do nothing (else) during the lightshow.
+    Notice that the dicer will do nothing (else) during the light show.

       PARAMS: <device>    0 selects master, 1 selects slave
-              <enable>    True tuirns the lightshow on, False off
+              <enable>    True turns the light show on, False off
       RETURN: